Roadblock (March 2016): Storylines

 On the February 29 episode of Raw, Dean Ambrose challenged Triple H to a match for the WWE World Heavyweight Championship.
 Later that night, Triple H interfered in Ambrose's match against Alberto Del Rio, causing a disqualification.
 Ambrose attacked Triple H, but Triple H stopped his onslaught with a Pedigree.
 He then accepted the challenge before attacking Ambrose again.
 The match was scheduled for Roadblock.

 On the March 2 episode of NXT, NXT Tag Team Champions The Revival were scheduled to defend their titles against Enzo Amore and Colin Cassady at Roadblock.

 At the Royal Rumble, Brock Lesnar eliminated Luke Harper, Erick Rowan, and Braun Strowman of The Wyatt Family from the Royal Rumble match.
 However, the trio re-entered the ring and eliminated Lesnar from the match.
 On the March 3 episode of SmackDown, a match between Lesnar and Bray Wyatt was scheduled for Roadblock.

 On March 8, WWE Tag Team Champions The New Day (Kofi Kingston and Big E, with Xavier Woods) were scheduled to defend their titles against Sheamus and King Barrett (of The League of Nations) at Roadblock.

 On March 11, a non-title match between Divas Champion Charlotte and Natalya was scheduled for the event.
-In a pre-recorded segment aired immediately before the match, Natalya goaded Charlotte into putting her title on the line in what would be the last televised Divas Championship match.
+In a pre-recorded segment aired immediately before the match, Natalya goaded Charlotte into putting her title on the line in.